You've signed in with a UCLA undergraduate student account.

-The Graduate Division allocates funding directly to graduate programs, which in turn select fellowship recipients through their faculty fellowship selection committees based on academic merit.
-Departments inform the Graduate Division of those students who have been chosen to receive awards for the next academic year, and the Graduate Division sends offers of support to those recipients.
+The Division of Graduate Education allocates funding directly to graduate programs, which in turn select fellowship recipients through their faculty fellowship selection committees based on academic merit.
+Departments inform the Division of Graduate Education of those students who have been chosen to receive awards for the next academic year, and the Division of Graduate Education sends offers of support to those recipients.
 Graduate tuition, fee and nonresident tuition fellowships are credited directly to students’ BAR accounts, and graduate fellowship living allowances (stipends) are issued as direct deposits if the student is enrolled in Bruin Direct.
 If not, the stipend is issued as a check and mailed to the address on file with the Registrar’s Office.

 Extramural graduate funding originates from non-UCLA sources, such as federal agencies and private organizations.
 Most extramural graduate fellowships require an application submitted directly to the sponsoring organization.
-Applications for some extramural graduate fellowships are available in Graduate Fellowships & Financial Services in 1228 Murphy Hall.
+Reference materials on extramural graduate funding along with applications for some extramural graduate fellowships are available in Graduate Fellowships & Financial Services in 1228 Murphy Hall.

 Graduate students may not hold two major awards at the same time.
 When a student receives extramural funding, the amount of supplementary UCLA support is usually subject to limits.
 Contact Graduate Fellowships & Financial Services in 1228 Murphy Hall, (310) 825-1025, for details.